oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 bimeromorphic self-maps of *hyperkaehler manifolds*, which are a higher dimensional analog of K3 surface.

-## Tutorials

 ## Notice to the user

 Since this project is still under development, feel free to try any feature and report all the bugs you may have found.
 Any suggestions for improvements or extensions are more than welcome.
 Refer to the next section to know who you should contact and how.
+Do not hesitate either to ask for new features - we will be glad to add anything you may need for your research.

 One may expect many things to vary within the next months: name of the functions, available features, performance.
 This is due to the fact that the